RV Wind Generator While Driving: Good or Bad Idea

 Wind turbines are the future of electrical power.
 However, the environmental conditions may limit their efficiency from time to time.

 Therefore, it’s a great idea to incorporate a solar power system as a backup.
-This way, you will never be short of power on your camping adventures.
+This way, you will never lose power on your camping adventures.